Information, Advice & Support (St Helens IASS)

 A child/young person does not need a formal diagnosis; we can help if you feel there is a Special Educational Need.

-St Helens IASS offers information, advice and support both before and after a child or young person has began the process for an Education, Health Care (EHC) Plan and to people that receive support without a Statement or EHC Plan.
+St Helens IASS offers information, advice and support both before and after a child or young person has begun the process for an EHC Planas well as to children/young people that receive support without an EHCP

 Services